 Getting a finger tattoo in white allows you to add as much detail as you want to the design without it feeling overwhelming.
 Since fingers don’t allow for your tattoo to take up a ton of space, white ink allows for you to make sure you get every little thing you want in the design.

 White is also the go-to color to express light (as in dark and light), so why not go the extra mile and get a design that’s a bit more experimental?
 This design consists of sparkles that use the white ink to insinuate they’re giving off their own light.

 Constellation tattoos are a common design choice because of just how customizable they are and how personal they can be.
 Customizing a constellation with white ink, for example, gives the design a more realistic, star-like feel, connecting the tattoo back to its reference.

 "Moving" White Ink Tattoo

 When you pick a tattoo design that relies heavily on the concept of movement, white ink will help it feel more lightweight and as though it may actually be moving.
-This jellyfish feels as though it’s floating on the arm, and the white ink makes it feel as though it may swim away.
+This vine-like design feels as though it’s reaching across the foot, and the white ink makes it feel as though it may float away.

 Outline-Only White Ink Tattoo

 White ink automatically makes a tattoo feel more delicate, so why not make an intimate design feel airy?
 This tattoo uses just an outline to create a minimal and barely-there feel.
 Plus, the design feels almost hidden due to its optical illusion nature, so the white ink will make it feel that much more of a tattoo just for you.